Linear temporal logic

 In logic, linear temporal logic or linear-time temporal logic (LTL) is a modal temporal logic with modalities referring to time.
 In LTL, one can encode formulae about the future of paths, e.g., a condition will eventually be true, a condition will be true until another fact becomes true, etc. It is a fragment of the more complex CTL*, which additionally allows branching time and quantifiers.
 LTL is sometimes called propositional temporal logic (PTL).

 In terms of expressive power, LTL is a fragment of first-order logic.

 LTL was first proposed for the formal verification of computer programs by Amir Pnueli in 1977.

 Syntax

-LTL is built up from a finite set of propositional variables AP, the logical operators ¬ and ∨, and the temporal modal operators X (some literature uses O or N) and U.
+LTL is built up from the set of propositional variables AP, the logical operators ¬ and ∨, and the temporal modal operators X (some literature uses O or N) and U.

 Formally, the set of LTL formulas over AP is inductively defined as follows: